mc0505/nestjs/docs/guide.md

 -	To run frontend on localhost, simply open folder prj-ui on File Explorer and run file index.html

-# Deploy globally:
+# Deploy:

 Backend:
--	There are 2 main services by AWS that support this website to deploy globally (AWS RDS and EC2)
+-	There are 2 main services by AWS that support this website to deploy (AWS RDS and EC2)

 -	RDS:
     -	For setting up, operating and scaling a relational database in the cloud.